SmarterApp/SB_MobileSecureBrowser-Chrome/README.md

 The Mobile Secure Browser for ChromeOS ensures a common, secure online testing experience by preventing users from switching to other applications and from performing certain hardware actions such as taking screenshots.

 ### Build Instructions
-* Build is simply zipping up the SmarterSecureTest folder.
+* To build, simply zip up the SmarterSecureTest folder from this repository.